marakon/data_team/README.md

 - Ploting charts out of the data
 - Saving everything in files(.txt for informations and .png for generated charts)

-*You need to past a .tar.gz file in script location and after all manually rename generated plots.
+*You just need to paste the .tar.gz file into the script location and after generating each plot rename it.